featurist/coypu/README.md

 Coypu drivers implement the `Coypu.Driver` interface and read the `Configuration.Browser` setting to pick the correct browser.

+##### Selenium WebDriver
-`Coypu.Drivers.Selenium.SeleniumWebDriver` uses Selenium 2.1 and supports Firefox (fastest), IE (slowest) and Chrome as the browser.
+`Coypu.Drivers.Selenium.SeleniumWebDriver` uses Selenium WebDriver 2.5 and supports Firefox (fastest), IE (slowest) and Chrome as the browser.
 Any other Selenium implementation of RemoteWebDriver can be configured by subclassing `SeleniumWebDriver` and passing an instance of RemoteWebDriver to the base constructor.

+The Selenium Driver is included in the Coypu package.

 ##### Firefox

-Versions up to and including Firefox 5 are now supported.
+Versions up to and including Firefox 6 are now supported.

 ##### Internet Explorer
 Only IE9 supports CSS & XPath and certain HTML features.